-Auvers-sur-Oise is one of my favourite places related to life and work of Vincent van Gogh.
+Auvers-sur-Oise was one of my favourite places linked to life and work of Vincent van Gogh.
 It’s a village where he lived during the last two months of his life.
-He painted around 80 paintings during that time.
+He painted around eighty paintings during that time.
 However, that’s also a place where he died and is buried today.
-There are so many locations related to Van Gogh in Auvers-sur-Oise, anyone in love with his work, should definitely visit it.
+There are so many locations linked to Vincent van Gogh in Auvers-sur-Oise, anyone in love with his work, should definitely visit it.

 Van Gogh arrived at Auvers-sur-Oise in May 1890 and soon became a good friend with dr. Gachet.
-He lived at the local guest house, Auberge Ravoux, and often went on walks to the fields around the village, or next to Oise River, to paint.
+He lived at the local guest house, Auberge Ravoux, and often went to walk at the fields around the village, or next to Oise River, to paint.

-Some two months after his arrival, he came back to Auberge Ravoux from the field severely wounded.
-Police and a doctor came to help him and to see what has happened.
-Theo went with a first train from Paris, as well.
+Around two months after his arrival, he came back to Auberge Ravoux from the field severely wounded.
+Police and a local doctor came to help him and to see what has happened.
+Theo came on a first train from Paris.
 But, after two days, Vincent died.

 There is a beautiful letter written by Emile Bernard about his funeral.
 In it, he described that day and all the sorrow and grief of Vincent’s friends and fellow painters.
 You can read the whole letter on a link here.
 Here is just a short insert from it:

 Many people arrived, mainly artists, among whom I recognised Lucien Pissarro and Lauzet, the others I did not know, also some local people who had known him a little, seen him once or twice and who liked him because he was so good-hearted, so human…

 My recommendation is to spend at least two days in Auvers-sur-Oise.
 There is so much to see there, and it’s one of the best places to feel Van Gogh’s heritage.
 That beautiful tranquil atmosphere of the village is really amazing, so I would definitely spend a night there.